ztomasze/sdnd/Basics/Distance/areas.md

 ### cube

 Most "area effects" are actually volumes.
 The simplest volume shape is a **cube**.
-The length of each side of the cube is equal to the distance given.
+The length of each side of the cube is equal to the distance (length) given.
 The cube rests on the ground.

 For example, a 5' cube fills one square of the map grid.
 A 15' cube is 15' feet (3 squares) to a side and extends 15' above the ground.